codership/documentation/galeracluster/source/usingsr.rst

 .. note:: For more information, see :ref:`When to Use Streaming Replication <when-use-sr>`.

-Enabling Streaming Replication requires you tp define the replication unit and number of units to use in forming the transaction fragments.
+Enabling Streaming Replication requires you to define the replication unit and number of units to use in forming the transaction fragments.
 Two parameters control these variables: :ref:`wsrep_trx_fragment_unit <wsrep_trx_fragment_unit>` and :ref:`wsrep_trx_fragment_size <wsrep_trx_fragment_size>`.

 Below is an example of how to set these two parameters:

 .. code-block:: mysql

-   SET SESSION wsrep_trx_fragment_unit='statement';
+   SET SESSION wsrep_trx_fragment_unit='statements';
    SET SESSION wsrep_trx_fragment_size=3;

 In this example, the fragment is set to three statements.
 For every three statements from a transaction, the node will generate, replicate and certify a fragment.

-You can choose between several replication units when forming fragments:
+You can choose between a few replication units when forming fragments:

 - **bytes** This defines the fragment size in bytes.
-- **events** This defines the fragment size as the number of binary log events generated.
 - **rows** This defines the fragment size as the number of rows the fragment updates.
 - **statements** This defines the fragment size as the number of statements in a fragment.